Schoolin' Life: Recognition

 The Guardian's critic Tom Ewing ranked "Schoolin' Life" at number nine on his list of The 10 Best Tracks of 2011.
 Priya Elan of NME placed the song at number five on her list of the 10 Best Pop Songs Of The Year, writing that it is the "most excellent, time-defying look at Beyonce's life so far".
 He added that if viewed from a stylistic perspective, "Schoolin' Life" may not have fit with 4 mature tone, but as a stand-alone track "it was one of the most fun of the year".
-The staff members of the website Popdust ranked "Schoolin' Life" as the 87th best song of 2011, commending Knowles for having pastiched it together "from decades-musty synths and rip-roar over it until it sounds completely current with a wink and a smirk."
+The staff members of the website Popdust ranked "Schoolin' Life" as the 87th best song of 2011, commending Beyoncé for having pastiched it together "from decades-musty synths and rip-roar over it until it sounds completely current with a wink and a smirk."

 Live performances

-In May 2012, Knowles performed "Schoolin Life" during her revue show Revel Presents: Beyoncé Live in Revel Atlantic City.
+In May 2012, Beyoncé performed "Schoolin Life" during her revue show Revel Presents: Beyoncé Live in Revel Atlantic City.
 The performance of the song was placed on the album Live in Atlantic City (2013) chronicling the concerts.
-It was previewed on Knowles' official YouTube page on November 25, 2013.
+It was previewed on Beyoncé's official YouTube page on November 25, 2013.
 A writer of Vibe magazine felt that the laser light show from the performance "brighten[ed] up Atlantic City".
 E!
-News' Natalie Finn praised Knowles for "tearing it up" onstage during the performance of the song with her backup dancers adding that her fans "are in for quite the education".
+News' Natalie Finn praised Beyoncé for "tearing it up" onstage during the performance of the song with her backup dancers adding that her fans "are in for quite the education".